isomerpages/govtech-gobusiness-main/_start-a-business/1-overview.md

 {% include accordion-new.html %}

-#### Setup Cost Calculator
+#### Setup cost calculator

-Get an estimate of how much it costs to start and run a business in Singapore with our [Setup Cost Calculator](https://www.edb.gov.sg/en/setting-up-in-singapore/setup-cost-calculator.html){:target="_blank"}.
+Get an estimate of how much it costs to start and run a business in Singapore [here](https://www.edb.gov.sg/en/setting-up-in-singapore/setup-cost-calculator.html){:target="_blank"}.